Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

 .. caution::

+   For Nuclei SDK 0.5.0 version and later ones, please use Nuclei Studio 2023.10 or Nuclei RISC-V Toolchain/OpenOCD/QEMU 2023.10.

    For Nuclei SDK 0.3.5 version and later ones, please use Nuclei Studio 2022.01 or Nuclei GNU Toolchain/OpenOCD/QEMU 2022.01.

+From Nuclei Toolchain 2023.10, both gnu and llvm toolchain are provided, and toolchain prefix changed from ``riscv-nuclei-elf-`` to ``riscv64-unknown-elf-``, and 0.5.0 SDK release will only support this ``2023.10`` or later toolchain.

 From **2020.08** release version of Nuclei Studio IDE, the nuclei-sdk **released** version will be deeply integrated with Nuclei Studio, and you can directly create